ijc8/ijc8.github.io/nime2024/index.md

 <iframe src="https://ijc8.me/s?c=07JF3U+EK2AU8YNW1$::MID.8O0B0BGA3CJIL6PIG$:D9CR0I7MK49-PPW+T1MX-5NCU49:ETAPHT0JTDRES9K:1*A1JFQZQK9S$6$OC$I/2DP./DINGM1AX01L25-5I"></iframe>

-(Note that you can clip "Show Card" above to see the compiled card for this program!)
+(Note that you can click "Show Card" above to see the compiled card for this program!)

 In this case, our *state* is explicitly declared as a global variable, which `process()` *mutates* every time it is called.